Natural Pet Care with Young Living Essential Oils

 4. Sprinkle a few drops on the spine and then massage into the skin, just like with humans.

 Essential Oil Pet Tips

 I have a parrot in a big cage; his name is Madison.
-To keep the cage free of parasites that get on bird skin, I put three to four drops of Purification on the bottom of the cage, which is covered with newspaper, in the morning and at night before going to bed.
+I put three to four drops of Purification on the bottom of the cage, which is covered with newspaper, in the morning and at night before going to bed.
 Madison loves reading the newspaper.
 The cage smells clean and Madison gets all the benefits of Young Living essential oils.
-Madison's doctor thought that I had Madison's cage covered with chemicals that get rid of these types of parasites, since Madison has been parasite free for the last six years.
 As an added bonus, I use lavender essential oil on Madison's cage to calm him down when he gets too excited.
 Birds have a very sensitive respiratory system, and fumes from solvents and cleaners commonly used at home can cause a bird's death.

 - Aida Hercules-Dodaro

-My chocolate lab Benson, age seven, was recently going through heartworm treatment.
+My chocolate lab Benson is seven.
 One day after leaving him, the vet's office called.
 Benson was growling at the staff and not cooperating.
 I put a drop of Roman chamomile essential oil in my hands before entering the office, in hopes that Benson would smell me coming.
 I asked the doctor if I would interfere with her work if I used a few drops of oil on Benson.
 She said, 'No, please do if he enjoys it!'
 So, I put a little oil on his paws, nose, and head.
 He seemed to be instantly happier.
 The doctor commented that the essential oil was 'love in a bottle!'

 - Mindy Lowden